Dhaka Tribune: Editorial content

-The Dhaka Tribune is known for a relatively liberal editorial policy, which allows a wide range of views and promotes coverage of Bangladesh-India relations, Bangladesh-United States relations, Bangladesh-China relations, women's rights, and LGBTQ rights.
-It is one of the few publications in Bangladesh to allow articles calling for the decriminalization of LGBTQ rights.
-During the 2022 Russian invasion of Ukraine, the newspaper interviewed Ukrainian foreign policy adviser Svitlana Zalishchuk; and the Russian ambassador in Dhaka later accused the Bangladeshi media of being biased.
+The Dhaka Tribune is known for covering Indo-Bangladeshi relations, as well as Bangladeshi relations with the United States and China.
+The newspaper has published articles advocating for women's rights and LGBTQ rights, featuring articles discussing the decriminalization of LGBTQ rights.

 Syndicate

 The newspaper has content sharing agreements with Project Syndicate, The Conversation, and Scroll.in.

 Rohingya refugees

 In 2014, Myanmar summoned Bangladesh's ambassador over an article in the Dhaka Tribune calling for a referendum in Rakhine State.
-The article also sparked protests by Buddhist nationalists in Yangon.
-During the 2017 military crackdown in Myanmar against the Rohingya, the newspaper was one of the few English-language media reporting directly from the Bangladesh-Myanmar border to a global audience.
-The newspaper is a leading provider of news and commentary concerning Rohingya refugees in Bangladesh, publishing articles by diplomats, NGO leaders, lawyers, and activists.
+The article sparked protests by Buddhist nationalists in Yangon.
+During the 2017 military crackdown in Myanmar against the Rohingya, the newspaper was part of the English-language media reporting directly from the Bangladesh-Myanmar border.
+The newspaper has published reports and commentary on Rohingya refugees in Bangladesh.

 Human rights

-The newspaper regularly publishes articles on human rights issues in Bangladesh, including repealing Section 377, inheritance under Hindu law, and press freedom.
-On women's issues, the newspaper has reported that 97% of sex offenses in Bangladesh go unreported.
+The newspaper has published articles about human rights issues in Bangladesh, including repealing Section 377 in India, inheritance under Hindu law, and press freedom.
+On women's issues, the newspaper has reported that 97% of sexual offenses in Bangladesh go unreported, especially those committed against rural women and children.